CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 ### Task 3.2: Machine Learning

-1. Type the below comments to perform the data analysis and summary statistics on dataset, press "tab", then press "enter" and click on **Run** button to execute the cell to get the output.
+1. Type the below comments to perform the data analysis and summary statistics on dataset.
+Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion and click on **Run** button to execute the cell.

    ```
    # Perform count, min, max, std, mean, 25%, 50%, and 75% on the dataset